 To reduce the risk of infection, the PA team agree that just one person, Anya, will take turns supporting Marta in hospital along with her mum.
 They work with the health team to agree use of PPE and follow hospital infection control procedures.

 The operation takes place and after a few days, Marta is able to go home.
 Although she found the experience difficult, hospital staff, Anya and Marta's mum felt the experience was the best it could have been.

 The effect of Care Act easements on legal rights under the Care Act for advocacy support

-Individuals’ rights to advocacy support are not affected by Care Act easements.
-Within the next update to the Care Act easements guidance, we will ensure that this is made clear.
+Individuals' rights to advocacy support are not affected by Care Act easements.

-Further information about Care Act advocacy can be found in chapter 7 of the Care and Support Statutory Guidance.
-Similarly, there’s information on page 54 of the Mental Health Act 1983: Code of Practice and Independent Mental Capacity Advocacy on page 178 of the Mental Capacity Act Code of Practice.
+Further information about Care Act advocacy can be found in chapter 7 of the care and support statutory guidance.
+Similarly, there's information on page 54 of the Mental Health Act 1983: Code of Practice and Independent Mental Capacity Advocacy on page 178 of the Mental Capacity Act Code of Practice.